 Canadian International AutoShow 2026: Complete Toronto Guide

-The 2026 Canadian International AutoShow returns to Toronto's Metro Toronto Convention Centre from February 13-22, 2026, showcasing over 40 automotive brands, cutting-edge electric vehicles, and North America's most comprehensive manufacturer displays.
+The 2026 Canadian International AutoShow is happening NOW!
+Running through February 22, 2026 at Toronto's Metro Toronto Convention Centre, this year's show features over 40 automotive brands, cutting-edge electric vehicles, and North America's most comprehensive manufacturer displays.
 Whether you're shopping for your next vehicle or exploring the latest automotive technology, this guide covers everything you need to know about Canada's largest auto show.

 Quick Facts: Toronto AutoShow 2026